ayatokura/ai-openscale/wos-monitor-fairness.md

 Values are derived from the `label` column in the [training data](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata).
 By default the `predictedLabel` column is set as the `prediction` column.

-Favorable and Unfavorable values need to be specified using the value of the `prediction` column as a string data type (`0.0`, `1.0`, etc.)
+Favorable and Unfavorable values need to be specified using the value of the `prediction` column as a string data type, such as `0` or `1`.

 ### Features to monitor
 {: #mf-monitor-reqs-feats}